 Madia Law Represents Victims of Sex Discrimination in the Workplace

 If you answered “yes” to any one of the above questions, Madia Law can help.
-I represent gender discrimination victims in Minneapolis, St. Paul, and across the State of Minnesota against some of the biggest corporations in the country.
+We represent gender discrimination victims in Minneapolis, St. Paul, Eau Claire, Madison, and across the States of Wisconsin of Minnesota against some of the biggest corporations in the country.

 Sex discrimination includes sexual harassment, such as inappropriate comments or touching (hostile work environment), unwanted sexual advances, or when managers or supervisors offer promotions, raises, or other work benefits in exchange for sexual favors.